1 Chronicles 13 – King David Brings the Ark of the Covenant to Jerusalem

 b.
 Uzza put out his hand to hold the ark: This was strictly forbidden.
 Regarding the transporting of the ark Numbers 4:15 says, they shall not touch any holy thing lest they die.
 He did it because the oxen stumbled (perhaps seeing the grain on the threshing floor) and he feared that perhaps the ark might fall off the new cart and crash to the ground.
 He believed that his hand on the ark was better than the ark on the ground.

 i.
-Uzza made a decision in a moment to disregard God’s command and do what seemed right to him.
+Uzza decided in a moment to disregard God’s command and do what seemed right to him.
 This shows us that even our decisions made in a moment matter before God.

 c.
 He struck him because he put his hand to the ark: God fulfilled the ominous promise of Numbers 4:15 and struck Uzza.
 David wanted Israel to know the presence of the LORD and God showed up at Chidon’s threshing floor – but not in the way anyone wanted.